deepwater-hooligans/docs/overview.md

 - **Frigate Holes Bookmarking:**
   - Use an "=" in place of "-"
   - Example: `DLK = c3a`

-- **Pathfinder System Tile:**
-  - When updating Pathfinder, add the first 3 characters of the signature ID to the system tile on the map view.
-  - Example: `Keikaken [DFK]`

 - **Return Bookmarks:**
   - Label with an asterisk (*), and "home"